 Can I reduce my risk if I’ve already had a stroke?

 Yes.
 Although your risk of having a stroke is higher if you have already had a stroke or a TIA (transient ischaemic attack or mini-stroke), you can still make positive choices to reduce your risk.
-It's important that you take the take the medication that your doctor has prescribed you, go for regular health checks and make positive lifestyle changes.
+It's important that you take the take the medication that your doctor has prescribed you, go for regular health checks and make lifestyle changes.

 Take prescribed medication